 We can’t change nature, but we can change the way we nurture our artists.
 What is it about the environment of the music industry that fosters unstable mental health, and what can we do to improve this?

 We talked frankly with some prominent musicians and music industry workers about mental health to see what those inside the industry are experiencing.
-Most of the names have been kept anonymous to protect privacy, so let’s just call them A, B, C, D and E. Denise Foley, BIGSOUND Producer and director of Plus One Records, has also contributed.
+Most of the names have been kept anonymous to protect privacy, so let’s just call them A, B, C, D, E and F!

 The Music Industry reportedly has an above-average mental health issue and suicide rate than most other industries – what do you think are the primary causes?

 A: I think most people that write music or care about it enough to play in a band are emotionally charged.
 The music industry is probably over crowded so it’s pretty easy to feel rejected or lonely.
 Plus most musicians have to work jobs they hate just to play music because it’s very hard to make money.